mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 CHANGE LOG

 1.27.5 - 2020/08/12
-• The HODs for "Asteroid_m_1" and "Asteroid_m_2" are still not working.
+• Fixed the HODs for "Asteroid_m_1" and "Asteroid_m_2".
+Collectors are once again harvesting.
-  Replaced them both with the HOD from "Asteroid_m_3".
 • Changed the type of "for" loop used in "Gallery Resources".
 The previous one was causing crashes.
+• Removed text clouds.

 1.27.4 - ???
 • I forgot.